 The answers to simple linguistic questions like these can pinpoint where in America you live.
-A few years ago, the folks over at Business Insider profiled a group of maps made by Joshua Katz, created with data from Professors Bert Vaux’s and Scott Golder’s linguistic survey, which examined the way Americans from all over pronounce different words.
+A few years ago, the folks over at Business Insider profiled a group of maps made by Joshua Katz, created with data from Professors Bert Vaux’s and Scott Golder’s2RPJL, which examined the way Americans from all over pronounce different words.

 The series of maps highlights some of the deep and sometimes surprising linguistic divides in the country.

 Throughout the northeastern part of the country, those little lobsters are known as “crayfish”; in the deep South, they’re known exclusively as “crawfish”; in much of the Midwest and West Coast, “crawdad” is the the preferred nomenclature.